Last Updated on 17 March 2025 by Cycloscope

 Kota Kinabalu

-The good beach is inside the university campus, a beautiful and big green area with some real rainforest and a white sand beach.
-You may be asked for the documents at the gate but security will hardly cause any problems.
+You may be asked for the documents at the gate, but security will hardly cause any problems.
 Other things worth checking out are the City Mosque and the so-called Filipino Market.

-From the hills around the city is possible to get a good view of Mt.
+From the hills around the city, it is possible to get a good view of Mt.
 Kinabalu, the highest mountain in South East Asia (4,095 meters).
-Unfortunately climbing is incredibly expensive (not less than 100 USD per person), check rates, prices, and fees here.
-Our friend John says it’s possible to bypass the checkpoint and climb it free, but you’ll need the help of a local and, of course, it’s illegal.
+Unfortunately, climbing is incredibly expensive (not less than 100 USD per person).

-Opposite KK there are a few islands, Palau Gaya being the biggest, apparently beautiful but with a dubious reputation.
+Opposite KK, there are a few islands, Palau Gaya being the biggest, apparently beautiful but with a dubious reputation.

 From Kota Kinabalu to Tenom: the Crocker range – 171km